Freeing Nova Scotia’s oysters from a parasite’s hold

 I think this is the real challenge: journalism has very much been event focused and has not thought about the larger narratives that it’s participating in, that it’s continuing to repeat and the ways in which broader questions — that challenge the status quo and serve very diverse audiences — need to be asked.

-In the book we draw from feminist and Indigenous scholars who have actually thought about how important it is for certainly scientist, but we apply this to journalists, to consider themselves on the same plane as the people they’re reporting on, investigating and trying to understand.
+In the book we draw from feminist and Indigenous scholars who have actually thought about how important it is for certainly scientists, but we apply this to journalists, to consider themselves on the same plane as the people they’re reporting on, investigating and trying to understand.

 So locating yourself in your own social history and social situation becomes really important for understanding the people you’re reporting on.
 I would argue based on that scholarship that you have actually a stronger objectivity if you are considering yourself as well.